bourbakis/assorted-readings/shower-thoughts.md

 # 10/11/19

-I will trump in the topics like iPad apps, bookmarket managemetn, and GTD
+ will trump in the topics like iPad apps, bookmarket managemetn, and GTD

+# 10/17/2019

+what is a good shock, when i open the app pinterst in iPad uder the dark mode, it is a short, i feel the design detail of pinterest ui and design